splynx/docs/files/en/networking/tr069_acs/tr069_acs.md

 On **Tasks** tab you will see the pending tasks (like you run a wi-fi password change and task will be created).

-On **Faults** tab you will see tasks what were executed with an errors.
+On **Faults** tab you will see the tasks what were executed with the errors.

 ![faults-tasks](tasks-faults.png)